 Ride Epically All Season with these Iconic Colorado Ski Passes – Masses of people move to Colorado because it allows them to ski and snowboard magnificent mountains each winter.
 The icing on the cake is the incredible summers that they get to stay for.
 But as…

 Ultimate Guide to the 32 Ski Resorts in Colorado – Colorado is jam-packed full of epic ski resorts in nearly all corners of the Rockies.
 Depending on how each season kicks off, Colorado can have as many as 32 outdoor ski areas operating at its peak.
 The Rocky…

 Snowy Day at Eldora Mountain

-It has a great mix of greens, blues and blacks, with several expert steeps and tree runs.
+It has a great mix of greens, blues, and blacks, with several expert steeps and tree runs.
 There are some small freestyle features too.
-Total skiable acreage is 600, all of which is below tree line.
+The total skiable acreage is 600, all of which is below the tree line.

-The cafeteria has soups (with side of potato or corn chips) from $6.25-$7.75 and mountain grub like burgers for around $8.
+The cafeteria has soups (with a side of potato or corn chips) from $6.25-$7.75 and mountain grub-like burgers for around $8.
 The Corona Bowl Bar is located upstairs with happy hour from 2pm-4pm.
-Specials are $4 wells, wines and drafts.
+Specials are $4 wells, wines, and drafts.
 Adults are $79 for a full day and $64 for half.
 4 packs are available for $219.
 Some other deals may be available, usually something on the Gems Card.